netscaler/netscaler-k8s-ingress-controller/multicluster/README.md

 **Note:**
   Currently, IPv6 is not supported.

-## CRDs for configuring Multi-cluster ingress and load balancing solution for Kubernetes clusters
+## CRDs for configuring NetScaler GSLB controller for applications deployed in distributed Kubernetes clusters

 The following CRDs are introduced to support the Citrix ADC configuration for performing GSLB of Kubernetes applications.